rog555/abnosql/README.md

 If you don't need to do any updates and only need to do create/replace, then these key attribute names do not need to be supplied

 All items being updated must actually exist first, or else exception raised

+Firestore does not return updated item, so if this is required use `put_get` = `True` config variable

 ## Existence Checking